telerik/xaml-docs/controls/radgridview/columns/how-to/create-custom-column-editor.md

 ![gridview-how-to-create-custom-column-editor](images/gridview-howto-create-custom-column-editor.png)

->tipYou can download a runnable project of the previous example from our online SDK repository     [CreateCustomColumnEditor](https://github.com/telerik/xaml-sdk/tree/master/GridView/CreateCustomColumnEditor).
+>tipYou can download a runnable project of the previous example from the online SDK repository     [CreateCustomColumnEditor](https://github.com/telerik/xaml-sdk/tree/master/GridView/CreateCustomColumnEditor).

->You can also check the [SDK Samples Browser]({%slug sdk-samples-browser%}) that provides a more convenient  approach in exploring and executing the examples in the Telerik XAML SDK repository.
+>You can also check the [SDK Samples Browser]({%slug sdk-samples-browser%}) that provides a more convenient approach to exploring and executing the examples in the Telerik XAML SDK repository.

 # See Also